maguirr4-uo/To-Do-List/README.md

 ## Notes
 Planned expansions:
-- Add button to delete list.
+- Add button to delete list, return home, etc, to improve user frienliness.
-- List active lists in the home page
+- List active lists in the home page.
-- Add authentication and save information per user
+- Add authentication and save information per user.
-- Host on a service like Azure, AWS, Google Cloud, etc.
-- Allow the option to personalize look of the site.
+- Allow options to personalize the look of the application.